Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Information: 239.334.7419 or http://www.edisonford.org/

-The Edison and Ford Winter Estates is a great option for a rainy day adventure, and there are always reasons to come back and explore it a second time.
+The Edison and Ford Winter Estates is a great option for a rainy day adventure and there are always reasons to come back and explore it a second time.
+We also have the top 10 Southwest Florida museums you need to visit while you are here.
 There are a variety of different tour options the whole family will love.
 If you’re here during the holiday season, the home and gardens are lit up and more beautiful than ever, especially during sunset.

-The former Red Sox spring training site was located at City of Palms Park.
-But the new $77.8 million jetBlue Park at Fenway South opened in 2012 to usher in a new era of Boston Red Sox spring training baseball.
+The former Red Sox spring training site was located at the City of Palms Park.
+But the new $77.8 million JetBlue Park at Fenway South opened on March 3, 2012, to usher in a new era of Boston Red Sox spring training baseball.

-When does Red Sox spring training start, you ask?
+So you must be wondering how long do the Red Sox stays in Fort Myers?
+And when does Red Sox spring training start?
+Players arrive in early February to begin practicing, with pitchers and catchers arriving first.
 Red Sox spring training starts in February and ends at the end of March before the final roster heads north to start the Major League Baseball regular season in April.

 The true sign of spring training in Florida cities is when Major League Baseball pitchers and catchers report in early to mid-February.
 Red Sox equipment trucks head for South Florida in February with equipment the players will need.
 The date changes every year, but when they arrive spring training is here.
 Those who like to get an early jump on spring training to watch pitchers and catchers practice before the games have opportunities if you check the schedules closely.